czeslaw-milosz/de_project/README.md

 # de_project
 Main repository for Data Engineering @ MIMUW 2024 course project

-Generally, the system is described in the video.
+On a general level, the system is described in the video.
+Here deployment/running details are specified.

+Prerequisites:
+ - a working installation of `docker` and `docker-compose`
+ - for running datahub, one should datahub installed for Python as described here: https://datahubproject.io/docs/quickstart/

 First, please specify the configuration in `.env` and run `source .env`; everything can stay as-is *except* for Prefect Cloud API token, URL and workspace -- I'm using PRefect Cloud because I can't fit Prefect server alongside all the other containers on my laptop, also it seems to be the more production-suitable option.